nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_3_Environments_other-packages.md

 <br>

-### then check if you get the LIST (as that is what i want to obtain), type this to verify the whole process worked: `python -m pip list`
+### then check if you get the LIST with lots of packages including the requests  , type this to verify the whole process worked: `python -m pip list`

 ```javascript
 // ✅ GOOD!! it works. 🌈